-- XVI.
-Availability and Accessibility of Services. - a.
+XV.
+Availability and Accessibility of Services.

+a.
 CONTRACTOR shall ensure the availability and accessibility of medically necessary services.
-At a minimum, CONTRACTOR shall: - 1.
-Provide adequate access to all services covered under this Agreement, taking into consideration all of the following: - a) The anticipated number of five hundred and fifty (550) to seven hundred (700) Medi-Cal eligible children, ages zero to fifteen (0-15). - b) The anticipated number of three hundred (300) to four hundred (400) Medi-Cal eligible TAY, ages sixteen to twenty-four (16-24). - c) The anticipated number of one thousand four hundred fifty (1,450) to one thousand six hundred (1,600) Medi-Cal eligible Adults, ages twenty-five (25) and over. - d) CONTRACTOR is expected to maintain cultural competency. - e) CONTRACTOR is expected to inform COUNTY when not accepting new beneficiaries. - f) CONTRACTOR is expected to verify credentialing for the services being provided. - 2.
-Referrals may come from families and the community at large, the schools, the Department of Social Services, Redwood Community Crisis, BHRS, Probation, Law Enforcement, Victim Witness, FIRST 5, self-referred, and community based organizations.
-CONTRACTOR shall ensure that children ages zero (0) to five (5) who have been screened to be at risk for developing more serious mental health problems receive appropriate early mental health intervention. - b.
-CONTRACTOR shall offer hours of operation during which services are provided to Medi-Cal beneficiaries that are no less than the hours of operation offered to non-Medi-Cal beneficiaries, commercial clients or comparable to Medi-Cal feefor-service clients.
+At a minimum, CONTRACTOR shall:

+- Provide adequate access to all services covered under this Agreement, taking into consideration all of the following: - a) The anticipated number of one thousand (1,000) to twelve hundred and fifty (1,250) Medi-Cal eligible participants of all ages. - b) Expected to maintain cultural competency. - c) Expected to inform COUNTY when not accepting new beneficiaries. - d) Expected to verify credentialing for services provided. - 2.
+Referrals may come from families and the community at large, the Schools, the Department of Social Services, Redwood Community Crisis, BHRS, Probation, Law Enforcement, Victim Witness, FIRST 5, self-referred, and community based organizations.
+CONTRACTOR shall ensure that children ages zero (0) to five (5) who have been screened to be at risk for developing more serious mental health problems receive appropriate early mental health intervention. - CONTRACTOR shall offer hours of operation during which services are provided to Medi-Cal beneficiaries that are no less than the hours of operation offered to non-Medi-Cal beneficiaries, commercial clients or comparable to Medi-Cal fee-for-service clients. - c.
-- c.
 CONTRACTOR shall adhere to a "no wrong door" Access System to provide services.
-No wrong door access means that community members in need of services can present at any contracted Mendocino County mental health service program and receive help or services.
-More importantly the client will be engaged and assisted to meet his/her needs.
-When Mendocino County residents access services they shall be provided with "no wrong door" access to avoid delays or long waits for mental health service regardless of where they live within Mendocino County, without regard to their financial ability, and in compliance with County of Mendocino MHP Agreement rules and regulations for services. - d.
+No wrong door access means that community members in need of services can present at any contracted Mendocino COUNTY mental health service program and receive help or services.
+More importantly the client shall be engaged and assisted to meet his/her needs.
+When Mendocino COUNTY residents access services they shall be provided with "no wrong door" access to avoid delays or long waits for mental health service regardless of where they live within Mendocino COUNTY, without regard to their financial ability, and in compliance with COUNTY of

+- Mendocino's MHP Agreement rules and regulations for services. - d.
 If requested, Medi-Cal beneficiaries shall receive a screening and, if initial screening indicates, shall receive further assessment.
 A NOABD Denial/Limited Authorization of a Requested Service (Denial Notice) shall be provided to all beneficiaries within two (2) business days who, upon initial screening or assessment, do not meet medical necessity criteria.
 A copy of the NOABD shall be added to the client EHR and CONTRACTOR shall notify COUNTY.
 Initial intake screening, assessment, and plan development services shall be readily available in both English and Spanish. - e.
 Direct services shall be provided in the client's preferred language or American Sign Language (ASL), if required.
 Language assistance, if needed, shall be provided through the use of competent bilingual staff, staff interpreters, contractors, or formal arrangements with organizations providing interpretation or translation services.
 Language taglines shall be attached to vital documents, which shall be provided in current threshold languages.
 Accommodations to support access to vital documents shall be made available for free for those beneficiaries with disabilities. - f.
 CONTRACTOR shall provide appropriate service referrals and authorizations within a Continuum of Care (CoC) appropriate to client's mental health needs. - g.
 CONTRACTOR shall assign and track Care Coordinator/Care Manager to assist beneficiaries with transportation, coordination with primary care, community agencies, and/or substance abuse needs. - h.
 CONTRACTOR shall provide assistance, linkage, and referrals to beneficiaries accessing services.
-Beneficiaries may be accessing services through Community Based Organizations, FQHC, RHC, several Indian Health Clinics, three (3) hospital emergency rooms, Redwood Coast Regional Center, and other community agencies.
+Beneficiaries may be accessing services through Community Based Organizations, FQHC, RHC, several Indian Health Clinics, three (3) Hospital Emergency Rooms, Redwood Coast Regional Center, and other community agencies.